grupo-sbf/DoSo/README.md

 ### `getOrElse(S defaultValue)`

-Returns the value in `Do.success`, or the fallback if not available.
+Returns the value in `Do.success`, or the fallback value if it is not available.

 ```dart
 final value = Do.success(42).getOrElse(0); // 42